dmbarbour/Sirea/README.md

 ### Updating Signals

-RDP is generally push-based in the implementation.
-I.e. push updates for an SQL query signal, get query results pushed back.

-Sirea will push signal updates through the behavior network.
-When RDP updates a signal, it updates the whole projected future of that signal.
+Signal updates are not observable to the RDP developer, but are an important part of the Sirea implementation.
+Sire will push signal updates through the behavior network.
+Each update includes the full projected future of that signal, but later updates will replace some of that future.
 In the degenerate case, this might mean updating one value at a time.
-However, it is not unusual that multiple future values can be anticipated.
+However, it is not unusual that a rich future (e.g. the next seven values) can be correctly anticipated.

         data SigUp a = SigUp
             { su_state  :: !(Maybe (Sig a , T)) -- signal future after given time
-            , su_stable :: !(Maybe T)           -- update stability; like a heartbeat
+            , su_stable :: !(Maybe T)           -- update stability; also heartbeat
             }

 The `su_stable` associated with a signal update is a promise that future update times have a lower bound set by the stability value, where `Nothing` is forever (indicating the signal has received its last update).
 The main role of update stability is to support garbage collection of cached signals.
 (Caches are necessary when signals are combined, e.g. with `bzip` or `bmerge`, since the different signals may update at different times.)